 A: You mean the filter grate?
 The filter paper sits on top of the grate which yes is easily removed with the included keys.

 Q: What filter paper grade do you recommend?

 A: 10 micron with a slight layer of filter aid.
 Most customers filter at 45-10 micron once, winterize again, filter at 10-5 micron, winterize again, and filter again at 5-0.7 micron.
 It depends how much wax needs to be removed and how knowledgeable you are with dewaxing and winterizing process.

 Q: How many times do you recommend we winterize and filter?

 A: Once.
 Three times for optimal results.
 2 reasons people filter 3 times is because they use steel or glass filters that may melt waxes, or their papers leak on the edges and wax gets through.
 Your dilution rates or solvent of choice may be the problem.
 You may also not be winterizing cold enough or long enough.
 Do lab tests to determine best conditions for your material.
 You may also choose to filter 3 times to get better results.
 One pass could yield removal of 98%+ of waxes.

 Q: What is the typical SOP your customers do when winterizing and filtering?

 A: Something to help prevent your filter paper from clogging prematurely.
 I like DE (diatomaceous earth) found as Celite at your local brew supply place.
-Also Perlite and a host of other powders can be used to capture garbage before it gets to your paper.
+Also, Perlite and a host of other powders can retain solids before it gets to your paper.

 Please Google silicosis https://en.wikipedia.org/wiki/Silicosis